hail-is/batch-demo/README.md

 $ docker push gcr.io/atgu-training/batch-demo-[USERNAME]
 ```

-8. Fill in the name of your Docker image that you pushed to GCR in the `demo.py` script.
+8. Fill in the name of your Docker image that you pushed to GCR in the *demo.py* script.
 Also, fill in the
-name of your bucket where you want temporary files to be generated (BUCKET_NAME).
+name of your bucket where you want temporary files to be generated (BUCKET_NAME) and the name of the billing
+project 'atgu-welcome-workshop'.

 ```python3
     if args.local: